 The number of women who are having babies after age 45 years is increasing.
 The increase in pregnancies is mainly due to the use of donor eggs in this group of patients.
 The pregnancy rate using donor eggs is excellent and exceeds 60% per transfer.

-Donor eggs isn't the only alternative conception solution.
-Other options that can be considered include donor embryos, adoption or child-free living.
+Donor eggs aren't the only alternative conception solution.
+Other options that can be considered include donor embryos and adoption.

 Most women attempting pregnancy after age 45 are fit, have a healthy lifestyle and diet.
 Despite this, pregnancies in these women are considered high-risk and have an increased risk of complications.
 Dr Mark Sauer from Columbia University, New York recently reviewed the Nationwide Inpatient Sample profiling American births for years 2008–2010, the associated risks, both medical and obstetric, are significant as women age, including the risk of death.
 Although the absolute risks were relatively low, the severity of the morbidity and the possibility of mortality remain important concerns.
 Pregnancies to women older than 45 years represented only 0.19% of all pregnancies yet accounted for up to 2% of the deaths or severe cardiac events.
 There is also an increased incidence of pregnancy-induced hypertension (relative risk [RR] 2.8), diabetes (RR 14.2), cesarean delivery (RR 4.1), and perinatal mortality (RR 2.4).